edstott/EE2Project/maths-accelerator/README.md

 These are suggested tasks for making a start on the project:

-You should begin by following the [Pynq setup guide](https://pynq.readthedocs.io/en/latest/getting_started/pynq_z1_setup.html)

-The example notebook for video uses a HDMI input, which might not be readily available to you, and it can be unstable.
-Instead, load the notebooks provided on the project repository

 1. Research areas of mathematics that would make good visualisation and could be implemented with an algorithm that iterates over the image in a raster pattern.
-2. Set up a hardware simulation flow with Verilator that can run a Verilog module that generates the colour for given pixel coordinates.
+2. Set up a hardware simulation flow with Icarus Verilog or Verilator that can run a Verilog module that generates the colour for given pixel coordinates.
 Begin with a simple test pattern.
 Write a simulation wrapper that loops over the pixels in an image and visualises the result as an image file
 3. Consider interesting methods for human interaction.
 Look for hardware suggestions or software libraries that might help
 4. Download the [Pynq SD Card Image](https://www.pynq.io/boards.html) onto the Pynq SD Card.
 You can use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to write the image.
-Familiarise yourself with the Pynq operating system and Python overlay interface using the demo notebook.
-Create a placeholder visualisation in software and set up an interface with a remote server or database that will pass in user parameters
+Use the [Pynq setup guide](https://pynq.readthedocs.io/en/latest/getting_started/pynq_z1_setup.html), the [instructions below](#technical-information-and-suggestions) and the Jupyter Notebooks in this repository to familiarise yourself with the Pynq operating system.
+You can also refer to the notebooks included on the Pynq image, but I recommend avoiding the examples that use HDMI input.
-5. Set up the Vivado tool flow that will allow you to generate your own Pynq overlay
+5. Set up the [Vivado tool flow](#building-the-starter-project) that will allow you to generate your own Pynq overlay

 ## Technical information and suggestions